Article

 The most significant of these costs is the annual management fees taken by the fund manager.
 Often this is a straightforward percentage of assets under management each year, but sometimes it can be a little complicated if they are tiered according to different levels of assets, or if there is part of the fee that depends on performance compared to a relevant benchmark.

-The AIC has a recommended methodology for calculating an Ongoing Charges Figure (previously Total Expense Ratios or TERs), which a figure published annually by an investment company which shows the drag on performance caused by operational expenses.
+The AIC has a recommended methodology for calculating an Ongoing Charges Figure (previously Total Expense Ratios or TERs), which is a figure published annually by an investment company which shows the drag on performance caused by operational expenses.
 This doesn’t include performance fees, but a separate figure available on the AIC website does include this where applicable.

 7. Consider the size of the investment trust